tomhealy1/pands-problem-set/README.md

    one and that number.
 I used a "while" to accomplish this (while x is greater than zero) and added an if func when x is less that zero.
    The code adds the numbers in the range and then stops when x is zero.</p>
 <p>2. begins-with-t.py</p>
+<p>The problem here is to write a program that returns to the screen whether today begins with a "T" or not.
+I import the calendar mod and datetime mod.
+I use the datetime.now() and assign it to now.
+I do the same with weekday with today's weekday assigned to it.
+The days are returned as a int from 0 to 6.
+Tuesday and Thurday is 1 and 3 respectively.
+So we can use an if statement to then check if it is equal to 1 or 3.
+I added the else statement to if loop to deal with the non Tuesday and Thurday days.
 <p>3. divisor.py</p>
 <p>4. collatz.py</p>
 <p>5. primes.py</p>